10 Sources

 .
 The feature would let users combine requests—for example, asking Siri to check the weather, create a calendar appointment, and send a message—all within a single prompt1

 .
-Currently, Siri requires users to make requests individually, making it lag behind newer AI assistants in the competitive landscape.
+Currently, Siri requires users to make requests individually, making it a laggard compared to advanced AI assistants like ChatGPT and Google Gemini.

 Source: MacRumors